bdmoshiur/vaccine_registration_system/README.md

 # COVID Vaccine Registration System

 ## Description
 This is a COVID vaccine registration system built using Laravel.
 The system allows users to register for a vaccine, select a vaccine center, and receive their vaccination date based on a first-come, first-served basis.
-Users can also search for their vaccination status using their NID (National ID).

 ## Prerequisites
 Ensure the following are installed on your machine: